Traewelling/traewelling/readme.md

 * If you work on the front page (see screenshot above), please consider updating the screenshot.
 * Unless you really want to work on Träwelling for a long time, we cannot support more languages.
 It would be sad to have half-baked languages that have missing strings after a while.
 * Please consider adding unit and integration tests, especially if you're adding new features.

+We are using the [Affero General Public License](/LICENSE) ([why?](http://www.gnu.org/licenses/why-affero-gpl)) - you are required to publish changes that you make to this software.
+Please refrain from creating your own instance of Träwelling, instead try to create a better version for everyone.